Amsterdam Canal Cruises

 Why it's worth taking a canal cruise in Amsterdam

-The nickname with which Amsterdam is known, The Venice of the North, is fully justified.
+The nickname by which Amsterdam is known, The Venice of the North, is fully justified.
 What's more, the Italian city has fewer than 500 bridges, while the Dutch capital boasts a total of 1,281 bridges.
 One third of the territory of the Netherlands lies below or at sea level, so this country has a special relationship with water, which can be seen in its canals, windmills and dykes.

 The city's main canals, created in the 17th century to accommodate the growing population in the area, were declared a World Heritage Site in 2010.
 Three of these canals (the Prinsengracht, Keizersgratch and Herengracht canals) form the ring of the city's most important conduits, called the Grachtengordel.
 The Herengracht is the smallest in area, but the most picturesque, with some of the most striking mansions in the city.